 There are several reasons why the landlord may choose to terminate the lease and request the tenant’s eviction or non-renewal of the lease.
 Among these reasons for the landlord, we can mention:

-- He no longer leases the apartment.
+- They no longer lease the apartment.

 - The tenant pays the rent late or not at all.